 If you have been denied disability benefits or feel that the rating you received is too low, you can also make an appeal to the VA to potentially change your outcome.
 It’s best not to go through the appeals process alone, though – the help of an experienced attorney can make it much easier to make an appeal successfully.

 Navigating the appeals process with an attorney’s help can make it a much less frustrating undertaking.
 You shouldn’t have to fight tooth and nail to get the benefits that you deserve from the VA.
-Instead, enlist the support of Berry Law Firm’s experienced attorneys to help you out.
+Instead, enlist the support of Berry Law’s experienced attorneys to help you out.
 Our firm is made up of Veterans who are committed to helping other Veterans get the benefits they deserve.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.